 If you’re concerned your child is experiencing a mental health issue, talk to your GP about the next steps.
-HCF members get free access to Calm Kid Central*, an online educational and support program to help kids aged 4–11 learn to act bravely and confidently, behave in positive ways, develop good friendships and manage tough life situations.
-But, if you or your child is feeling depressed or anxious and need to talk to someone right now, call Lifeline on 13 11 14.
+HCF members with hospital or extras cover have access to Calm Kid Central*, an online educational and support program to help kids aged 4-11 learn to act bravely and confidently, behave in positive ways, develop good friendships and manage tough life situations.

 5 ways to help parents with teen mental health

 - Find a regular ‘two-person job’ that allows your teen to talk to you.
 “I always thought walking the dog was a two-person job,” Nic says, “but it was my mum’s smart way of giving us space after dinner to just talk – it was already a habit of ours even before I got unwell.”
 He says it made it easier for him to keep talking to his parents when things got difficult.
 Doing the washing up, driving to the supermarket and weeding the garden are some other shared conversational opportunities.